napari/napari-plugin-manager/README.md

 ### Refreshing

-If a new plugin has been released but it is not available on the list, you can click on the `Refresh` button (top right corner) to clear the cache and load all newly available plugins.
+If a new plugin has been released but it is not available on the list, you can click on the `Refresh` button located at the top right corner, to clear the cache and load all newly available plugins.

 ### Installing a plugin